Why I'm Catholic

 Here is where the argument became unavoidable for me.

-A significant point for me: this is not an argument about ecclesiology; it is an argument about Christology.
-It is a claim about who Christ is and whether His power is sufficient to keep His promises.
+And the consummation of these related convictions: this is not an argument about ecclesiology; it is an argument about Christology.
+It is a claim about who Christ is and whether his power is sufficient to keep his promises.

-To believe that the Church fractured beyond recognition, or apostatized, or lost the Gospel and had to be recovered by later reformers, is to believe, whether one realizes it or not, that Christ either made promises He could not keep, or made promises He chose not to keep.
+To believe that the Church fractured beyond recognition, or apostatized, or lost the Gospel and had to be recovered by later reformers, is to believe, in effect, that Christ either made promises he could not keep, or made promises he chose not to keep.
 I could not accept either option.
-Not because of what it said about the Church, but because of what it said about Him.
-This gradual realization led me to this: the Reformation, taken seriously, reveals as much about who it believes Christ is not as about who it believes He is.
-And it implies a Christ who could not keep His own promises.
+Not because of what it said about the Church, but because of what it said about him.
+This gradual realization led me here: the Reformation, taken seriously, reveals as much about who it believes Christ is not as about who it believes he is.
+And it implies a Christ who could not keep his own promises.

 I want to be clear: this is a destination I arrived at without interacting with a Catholic apologist or resource.
-It was theological conviction formed by what I believed about God from the Protestant Bible.
+It was a theological conviction formed by what I believed about God through the Protestant Bible, prayer, and worship.

 Where Is the Body?

 I am not going to press that historical argument in this post.
-That is for a future installment in this series.
+That is likely a future installment in this series.
 Here I only want to make the point that the question itself arises from Christology, not from church history.
 I did not start by comparing churches and selecting the most convincing one.
-I started with a conviction about Christ, that He is Lord, that His promises hold, that His body is one and intact, and then asked where that conviction could land.
+I started with a conviction about Christ, that he is Lord, that his promises hold, that his body is one and intact, and then asked where that conviction could land.

 It could only land in one place.